dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/Intro.CloudManager.md

         <tr>
             <td><em><a href="bestpractices_ingest_overview.html">Best Practices: Ingesting Data</a></em></td>
             <td>
-                <p>You can load your data into Splice Machine from an AWS S3 bucket:</p>
+                <p>You can load your data into Splice Machine from Azure Storage or an AWS S3 bucket:</p>
                 <ul>
-                    <li>If you don't yet know how to create an S3 bucket or upload data to a bucket, please check our <a href="developers_cloudconnect_uploadtos3.html">Uploading Data to an S3 Bucket</a> tutorial.</li>
+                    <li>For information about uploading data to S3, please check our [Uploading Data to an S3
-                    <li>You may need to configure IAM permissions to allow Splice Machine to access your bucket; see our <a href="developers_cloudconnect_configures3.html">Configuring an S3 Bucket for Splice Machine Access</a> tutorial.</li>
+                      Bucket](developers_cloudconnect_uploadtos3.html) tutorial.
+You may need to configure your Amazon IAM permissions to allow Splice Machine to access your bucket; see our [Configuring an S3 Bucket for Splice Machine Access](developers_cloudconnect_configures3.html) tutorial.</li>
+                    <li> To configure Azure Storage for use with Splice Machine, see our [Using Azure Storage](developers_cloudconnect_configureazure.html) tutorial.</li>
-                    <li>Once you've got your data in a bucket, you can follow our <a href="bestpractices_ingest_overview.html">Best Practices: Ingesting Data</a> topic to load that data into Splice Machine.</li>
+                    <li>Once you've got your data uploaded, you can follow our <a href="bestpractices_ingest_overview.html">Best Practices: Ingesting Data</a> topic to load that data into Splice Machine.</li>
                 </ul>
-                <p>Also note that the S3 directory you specify for the log of record import issues (the <em>bad record</em> directory), must be write-accessible using the same AWS credentials that apply to the input directory, i.e. the bad record directory must allow the same access key/secret key pair.</p>
+                <p>Also note that the directory you specify for the log of record import issues (the <em>bad record</em> directory), must be write-accessible using the same credentials that apply to the input directory.</p>
             </td>
         </tr>
         <tr>